 top of page

-The complete wedding photo shot list can go on and on - from getting ready photos to group shots to newlywed portraits - the list of must-have wedding photos can be endless.
-But in order to achieve the perfect balance between fully enjoying your wedding day and getting photos you’ll cherish forever, you’ll need a curated shot list that fits your specific photo needs for your wedding day.
+From getting ready photos to group shots to newlywed portraits - the list of must-have wedding photos can be endless.
+But in order to achieve the perfect balance between staying present and enjoying your wedding day and getting photos you’ll cherish forever, you’ll need a curated shot list that fits your specific photo needs for your wedding day.

 The first step to ending up with wedding photos you’ll always love is to work out a specific shot list with your photographer.
 Even this task can feeling overwhelming and it can be daunting to figure out where to start and how to decide what you want.
 Below I’ll help break down the must-have wedding photos for any newlyweds, plus the photos you can skip.